Amelia Gade Corson: Channel swim

 In August 1925, Several newspapers reported on Gade's intention to swim the channel the following year, and highlighted that she was a mother.

 In preparation, Gade implemented a daily exercise plan that she had received from racewalking champion Louis Leibgold, the physical director of the Illinois.
 Leibgold introduced Corson to L. Walter Lissberger—Chairman of the board of directors at the Malcolm Tyre Company, who gave her $3,000 to finance the trip and bet $5,000 at odds of 20-to-1 on her completing the crossing.
 She also received expert advice on the Channel's conditions, but none on her swimming stroke.

 In 1923 she failed her first attempt to swim across the English Channel.
 She was two miles from France before the tide carried her seven miles away from shore.
 She swam the first 21 miles in 14.5 hours.

 In Spring 1926, she swam eight miles along the Harlem River from Spuyten Duyvil to Hell Gate in one hour and fifty minutes.

 Around the time of her swim, Gade weighed 158 pounds (~72 kg) and was five feet and five inches tall.

 On August 6, 1926, Gertrude Ederle became the first woman to swim the English Channel, however, she was criticized for having a boat near her throughout the swim.
 So, Gade kept her supporting boat 20–70 yards away at all times, while Clemington rowed next to her in a dory.

-On August 28, 1926, at 23:32, Gade began her second Channel attempt from Cap Gris-Nez, France.
+On the night of August 28, at 11:32 at night (23:32 UTC), Gade began her second Channel attempt from Cap Gris-Nez, France.
 She made good progress, and at around halfway, she was on pace to beat Ederle's record.
 Throughout the swim she consumed two pints of hot chocolate, four sugar cubes and some crackers.
 In the second half of the swim, the wind and tide slowed her, but her friends encouraged her, and she finished at Shakespeare Cliff, Dover, with a time of 15 hours and 32 minutes.
-Upon finishing the swim, she was welcomed by hundreds of people and went to the local bath house.
+Upon finishing the swim on August 29, 1926, she was welcomed by hundreds of people and went to the local bath house.
 The New York Times and several Danish newspapers reported on the swim.